 For information on Detroit’s architecture history, check out http://www.historicdetroit.org/buildings/

-*Note: I will try and keep this updated as more stores open!
+*Note: I will try and keep this updated as more stores open or close!